uestc-liuyijing/uestc-liuyijing.github.io/content/en/home/recent_news.md

   view: compact
   columns: '2'
 ---
+* Dr. Liu receives the Best Paper Award at the 5th International Conference on Electronic Communication, Computer Science and Technology (Dec.
+2025).

+* Dr. Liu receives the Best Paper Award at the 4th International Conference on Computing, Management and Telecommunications (Dec.
+2025).

 * Dr. Liu receives the Young Scientist Award at the 2025 IEEE International Conference on Communication Techology (Oct.
 2025).

 * Our [best readings](https://www.comsoc.org/publications/best-readings/privacy-preservation-machine-learning-communications) in Privacy Preservation for Machine Learning in Communications have been created.